Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

 The bound shows the trade-off between exploration and exploitation: if $m$ is too big, we pay too much during the exploration phase (first term in the bound).
-On the other hand, if $m$ is small, the probability to select a suboptimal arm increases (second term in the bound).
+On the other hand, if $m$ is small, the probability of selecting a suboptimal arm increases (second term in the bound).
 Knowing all the gaps $\Delta_i$, it is possible to choose $m$ that minimizes the bound.